Coinbase Card

 Tax Implications

-The rewards earned through the card are treated as miscellaneous income for tax purposes.
+The rewards earned through either card are treated as miscellaneous income for tax purposes.
 If crypto rewards exceed $600 in value in a year, Coinbase may issue a 1099-MISC form for U.S. taxpayers.
-Users should consult with tax professionals to understand their specific obligations when using the card.
+Users should consult with tax professionals to understand their specific obligations when using the cards.

 Comparison to Competitors